Non-asymptotic Approximation Error Bounds of Parameterized Quantum Circuits: Preliminaries

 \section{Preliminaries}

 In this section, we will first present some essential mathematical foundations for deriving the main results of this work.
-Moreover, to contextualize our work within the existing literature, we conduct a comprehensive review of relevant studies in \cref{SM:related work}.
+Moreover, to contextualize our work within the existing literature, we comprehensively review relevant studies in \cref{SM:related work}.